-Comp onent Description (1) SD Memory card reader Reads optional memory cards that enable you to store, manage share, or access information.
+Comp onent Description (1) SD microSDTM memory card reader Reads optional memory cards that enable you to store, manage share, or access information.
 To insert a card: Hold the card label-side up, with connectors facing the computer.
 Insert the card into the memory card reader, and then press in on the card until it is firmly seated.
 To remove a card: Press in on the card, and then remove it from the memory card reader.
-(2) ss← USB SuperSpeed ports (2) Connect USB devices, such as a cell phone, camera, activity tracker, or smartwatch, and provide high-speed data transfer.
+(2) USB port with HP Sleep and Charge Connects a USB device, provides high-speed data transfer, and charges small devices, even when the computer is off.
 (3) AC adapter and battery light White: The AC adapter is connected and the battery is fully charged.
 Blinking white (select products only): The AC adapter is disconnected and the battery has reached a low battery level.
 Amber: The AC adapter is connected and the battery is charging.
 Off: The battery is not charging.
 (4) Ą Power connector Connects an AC adapter.